 The Group strictly complies with the labour legislations such as the Employment Ordinance on prevention of child and forced labour.
-There was no child nor forced labour in the Group's operation during the year ended 31 March 2022.
-During the recruitment process, there is a procedure for collecting and reviewing identity and age verification documents in order to ensure that the Group abides by the relevant labour legislations.
+There was no child nor forced labour in the Group's operation during the year ended 31 March 2023.
+During the recruitment process, there is procedure for collecting and reviewing identity and age verification documents in order to ensure that the Group abides by the relevant labour legislations.
 Any candidates who are under the legal working age and/or provide false identity proof and documents will not be employed by the Group and the Group may report any illegal incidents to the relevant governmental authorities if discovered.
-The Group did not have any material non-compliance with laws and regulations regarding employment and labour standards during the year ended 31 March 2022.
+The Group was not aware of any non-compliance with relevant laws and regulations relating to preventing child and forced labour during the year ended 31 March 2023.